On This Page

 Why Do People Get Hurt When Riding a Scooter?

-In big cities, electric scooters are becoming a standard, recognised means of transport.
+In big cities, electric scooters are becoming a standard, recognized means of transport.
 This circumstance has also passed to rural and mountainous areas, where scooters have become a solution, as well as a sport.
 But do they represent a risk to personal safety?
 Are accidents the fault of the electric scooters or their riders?
 What factors influence accidents?
 What are the possible solutions to reduce the chance of you having an accident?
 Find out in this article.

 What Defines a Safe Trip on a Scooter?